-Most potent coca tea in the world is made by a US Citizen in Caracas
+Most potent coca tea in the world is made by a US Expat in Venezuela

 Triple 3x Coca Tea is being sold on street corners all over Caracas, but is it legal?News for Immediate Release